This is breaking news from the ABCNews.com website.

 Unbelievable.

-A witness called by defense attorneys, trying to spare the life of uh Zacharius Masale said today that he came from a broken home where his mother was repeatedly beaten and has a history of mental illness in his family.
+A witness called by defense attorneys trying to spare the life of Zacharias Masawi said today that he came from a broken home where his mother was repeatedly beaten and has a history of mental illness in his family.

-Jan Vogel sang, a clinical social worker, said Massawi was in and out of orphanages the first six years of his life as a teenager.
+Jan Vogelsang, a clinical social worker, said Masawi was in and out of orphanages the first six years of his life as a teenager.

 She said he was rejected as a dirty Arab by the family of his longtime girlfriend with whom he lived and won dance contests.

-Vogel sang said at the outset of her testimony she didn't intend to make excuses for Masui's actions as a terrorist, but wanted to explain how he had reached that point.
+Vogelsang said at the outset of her testimony she didn't intend to make excuses for Masawi's actions as a terrorist, but wanted to explain how he had reached that point.

-All right, so um, you know, you hear you hear things like this.
+All right, so, you know, you hear things like this.

-Uh it's gonna it's it's gonna arouse sympathy in people, and it may Oh, that's why we knew he just couldn't be a bad boy.
+it's going to arouse sympathy in people and it may oh that's what we knew he just couldn't be a bad boy There have to be reasons for it.

 It's not his fault.